 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Treaty-Based Rights and Remedies of Individuals" (1992).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1015.
+1015.